2-semester-programmering/ex_movie_workshop_db/README.md

 # Ex_movieWorkshop
-Solution for the moviesworkshop exercises from spring2 class
+Solution for the moviesworkshop with database exercises from "forbind dit spring boot projekt med database" class